You are affected by a threat that uses AutoRun (also called AutoPlay) to spread. You want to stop the threat from spreading.

 In order to import the policy:

-If you need further details on how to do this, refer to the administration guide for Symantec Endpoint Protection included in the Symantec Endpoint Protection CD.
+If you need further details on how to do this, refer to: About Application and Device Control policies in Endpoint Protection

 WARNING: Symantec strongly recommends that you back up the system registry before making any changes to it.
 Incorrect changes to the registry may result in system instability, permanent data loss or corrupted files.
 Be sure to modify the specified keys only.